java-bytecode/todo-app/README.md

 **Event binding**: Data flows from the DOM to the component.
 When a DOM event, such as a click, is triggered, the bound method from the component is called.
 For example: `<button (click)="printUserName()">Hi</button>` - The `printUserName()` method will be called so it needs to be defined in the component class.
 We use parentheses for event binding.

+## Component Property && Component Event

+**Component Property** = Variables in a component **Component Event** = Methods in a component

+## Angular Directives

+Angular Directives are specific things which add extended meaning to what is present in HTML.

+**ngModel** is tied to the **value** attribute of the HTML elements like textarea, input etc.

+**ngIf** is another angular directive which displays the content of the element only if the assigned variable is true.